Nikhilsingh46/DSA_Practice-/README.md

-# DSA_Practice
+# DSA_Practice 🚀

-Welcome to **DSA_Practice** — a personal repository by [Nikhil Kumar](https://github.com/Nikhilsingh46) created for practicing core concepts of **Data Structures and Algorithms (DSA)** in Java.
+Welcome to **DSA_Practice** — a personal repository by [Nikhil Kumar](https://github.com/Nikhilsingh46) for practicing and mastering **Data Structures and Algorithms (DSA)** in Java.

-This repo currently contains Java programs focusing on:
+This repository currently includes:
-- Conditional Statements
+- ✅ Conditional Statements
-- Loops (for, while, do-while)
+- 🔁 Loops
+- 🔷 Pattern Printing

-More DSA topics will be added regularly.
+More DSA topics will be added soon!

 ---